kubeshop/testkube/docs/docs/getting-started/index.md

 In summary, you now have Testkube setup in your Kubernetes cluster, ready to discover the Testkube features:
 - The Testkube CLI allows you to locally port forward to the kube dashboard deployment.
-- the testkube cli enables to interact with testkube server components through k8s CRs or REST api calls made through the [kube apiserver proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies/)
+- The Testkube CLI allows you to interact with the Testkube server components through k8s CRs or REST API calls made through the [kube apiserver proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies/).

 As usage of testkube grows within your team, you may choose to:
 * leverage [managed testkube cloud](../testkube-cloud/intro.md)